RitulSherkar/Local-Youtube/README.md

 ## Videos
 The videos that you want to host should be placed in the static folder and thats it you have a working local YOUTUBE

+### Future revisions
+Right now the player can only play mp4's so i plan to add other formats too.